Interview Prep · by talent · Dance

 Lead time — when the audition is still weeks out

-• Confirm CCA records at primary school.
-MOE pulls CCA participation, school awards, SYF Arts Presentation results, and external achievements (graded examinations such as RAD or ISTD, NAFA / SOTA junior programme alumni status, recognised festival or showcase performances) into the DSA portal.
+- Confirm CCA records at primary school.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, SYF Arts Presentation results, and external achievements (graded examinations such as RAD or ISTD, NAFA / SOTA junior programme alumni status, recognised festival or showcase performances).
 Incomplete records hurt the application — ask the CCA teacher to verify what's been logged.

 Tapering — final week